windnerd-labs/Anemometer-3D-files/README.md

-# 3D files for WindNerd One - WiFi Anemometer
+# 3D files for WindNerd 3D-Printed Anemometer

 ![Image](images/windnerd-one-freecad-screenshot-transparent.png)

-WindNerd One is a WiFi wind meter, purposefully engineered for 3D printing and real-world use.
+The WindNerd anemometer is purposefully engineered for 3D printing and real-world use.
-This repository includes the complete set of STL files for printing your own WindNerd One, along with the original **FreeCAD source file** you can edit to suit your needs.
+This repository includes the complete set of STL files for printing your own wind meter, along with the original **FreeCAD source file** you can edit to suit your needs.

 ### Features